/ tool-comparisons / Vercel vs Railway for Solo Developers

 If forced to pick one, choose based on where your complexity lives.
 Frontend-heavy with API routes?
 Vercel.
 Backend-heavy with databases and workers?
 Railway.
 The $5/month base cost on Railway pays for itself the first time you need a database and don't want to manage one yourself.

 My recommendation: start with Vercel for frontend projects.
 The moment you need a real backend, add Railway.
-They complement each other perfectly and the combined cost stays under $25/month for most solo projects.
+They complement each other perfectly, and as the cost section above shows, the combined bill stays around $15 to $36 per month for most solo projects depending on whether you need Vercel's paid tier.